Leicester hospitals warn of £1m emergency shortfall

 "We need to estimate for the full year - which for us runs until the end of March next year - we need to estimate how much we think we are going to be over that threshold.

-"Based on our current estimates we reckon the penalty, or the reduction in our income, could be as much as £1m".'Not good'
+"Based on our current estimates we reckon the penalty, or the reduction in our income, could be as much as £1m".

 Health campaigner Zuffar Haq was concerned this would lead to cuts from other departments.